ldnicolasmay/SortingTool/README.md

 ## About

-This project sorts long, string, or long data by natural order or by occurrence count.
+This project sorts number (long), word (string), or line (string) data by natural order or by occurrence count.

-For example, given an input file:
+For example, given an input file `src/main/resources/data/input.txt`:

 ```
 2 6 4 3 5 44